Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 Your Business Goals

-A blog should always start with a goal in mind.
+Like every marketing channel, A blog should always start with a goal in mind.

 Businesses that leverage a more in-depth, statistic-based approach to content will find that a schedule that spreads out content throughout the month may be better suited, as gathering statistics and technical writing can take longer.